 Note 3: At the time of assessment of the Tax on Profits of Legal Persons, whether Iranian or foreign, the prepaid taxes shall be deducted from the applicable tax according to the pertinent regulations, and any overpaid amount shall be refundable.

 Note 4: The persons, whether real or legal, shall not be subject to any other taxes on the dividends or partnership profits they may receive from the capital recipient companies.

-Tax on Aggregate Income
+Tax on Aggregate Income Derived from Different Sources

-- The amount of five hundred million (500,000,000) Rials annual taxable income at the rate of fifteen percent (15%)
+- For annual taxable income up to IRR five hundred million (500,000,000), the rate of fifteen percent (15%) shall apply;

-- Surplus than five hundred million (500,000,000) the amount of one billion Rials (1000.000.000) annual taxable income at the rate of twenty percent (20%)
+- For the annual taxable income exceeding IRR five hundred million (500,000,000) up to IRR one billion (1,000,000,000), the rate of twenty percent (20%) shall apply; and

 Article 132: Declared income from manufacturing and non-manufacturing plants or mineral mining legal entities of the date of implementation of this provision of the exploitation license issued by the ministries concerned for their extraction and sale or contract entered into as well as revenues of hospital services, hotels, and the people the stay of tourists centers Remember that the stated date of the relevant regulatory authorities for their exploitation license or permit issued from the start date or mining operations or activities for five years and in less developed regions for ten years the zero rate is tax.